chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 _domains_ (index sets) while _SgFns_ is a 1D array of 2D domains—I’ve
-omitted these supporting declarations for {{<sidenote "right" "reasons of space" -4>}}Since space is not as much of a concern in this reprint series as it was in the original article, I've added the supporting declarations in the discussion sections that follow this reprint.{{</sidenote>}}.
+omitted these supporting declarations for {{<sidenote "right" "reasons of space" -4>}}Since space is not as much of a concern in this reprint series, I've added the supporting declarations in the discussion sections below.{{</sidenote>}}.
 Thus, the resulting declaration creates a 1D array of sparse, strided 3D arrays of 2D arrays of 3-element vectors of complex values.
-I would argue that even a novice Chapel programmer who reads these declarations could {{<sidenote "right" "easily" 4>}}Hmm, "easily" seems like an overstatement in retrospect—this is by no means a trivial variable declaration.
+I would argue that even a novice Chapel programmer who reads these declarations could
+{{<sidenote "right" "easily" 1>}}In retrospect, "easily" seems like an overstatement—this is by no means a trivial variable declaration.
 But it's definitely far easier to figure out than the original reference version was.{{</sidenote>}} figure this out.
 In contrast, the C version of this data structure was based on 1D arrays with lots of indirect indexing, making the conceptual view of the data structure virtually incomprehensible.
 In fact, I’d wager that if a programmer was handed both codes and asked to draw the data structure on a whiteboard, that a beginning Chapel programmer could do so within a few minutes while expert C programmers would likely require days to reach the same conclusion from the C version, if they ever could.

 As evidence of this conjecture, after writing the FMM computation in an early draft of Chapel, I showed the code to the Boeing engineer who